transparentlyai/envhanced/README.md

     - Contains sensitive information and secrets.
     - Overrides settings in `environ.env` and `defaults.env`.
     - Overridden by environment variables.
     - Should NOT be under source control. (!!
-Add to .gitignore !!)
+Add to .gitignore !!) i.e add `*secret*` to ignore any file with the word seceret in its name

 3. environ.env:
     - Third level of priority.